 3. Find a property where the private owner is willing to accept a deposit now and have the rest paid off in instalments over a number of years, typically 2 – 3.

-The agreement is contracted through a notary and is know as a ‘purchase deed with retention of title’ and the property only legally changes hands (although the buyer can occupy the property) once the final payment is made.
+The agreement is contracted through a notary and is known as a ‘purchase deed with retention of title’ and the property only legally changes hands (although the buyer can occupy the property) once the final payment is made.
 If the buyer defaults on any instalments, they lose anything paid so far and must return the property to the vendor.

 Just drop us a line – email@example.com – if you require any further information.